apache/beam/playground/get_your_code.md

 Adding a new example, code snippet or Tour of Beam learning unit into the Playground is a three-step process:

-1. Prepare code snippet.
+1. Prepare a code snippet.
-2. Add code snipet to Apache Beam and Playgroud.
+2. Add the code snippet to Apache Beam and Playground.
-3. Create a link to view the code snippet in Playground or to embed in a web site page.
+3. Create a link to view the code snippet in Playground or to embed in a website page.

 Playground sources and output presentation formats: